markyoder/wasp_clone/wasphive/README.md

 lookup value associated with the lookup path, then that element's value must be equal to what is provided in order for that element to count towards existence of the children.

+### Child At Least One
+__ChildAtLeastOne__ There may be multiple of these restrictions for any given element.
+Therefore, this restriction has one or more lookup paths.
+Each of these lookup paths can optionally have an assigned lookup value.
+Of the given list elements, at least one must exist in order for the restriction to pass.
+If there is a lookup value associate with the lookup path, then that path's value in the input must be equal to what is provided in order for that element to count towards the existence of the children.